-- 10.2.1 At the Closing Ceremony the flags of the countries of the competitors placed first (the Champions), second and third should be flown and the national anthems of the countries of the Champions should be played. - 10.2.2 The FAI will award a Gold, Silver and Bronze medal in each Championship class to the competitors placed respectively first, second and third. - Up to 10 Diplomas will be awarded to the first third of the competitors in each class. - b.
+- 10.2.1 At the Closing Ceremony the flags of the countries of the competitors placed first (the Champions), second and third should be flown and the national anthems of the countries of the Champions should be played. - 10.2.2 The FAI will award a Gold, Silver and Bronze medal in each Championship class to the competitors placed respectively first, second and third. - a.
+Up to 10 FAI Diplomas will be awarded to the first third of the competitors in each class. - b.
 Awarded Challenge Cups shall be held by the winners until they are put back into competition for the following Championships. - c.
-The Organisers shall award prizes to at least the top 25% of competitors in each class, and give commemorative medals or badges to all competitors, their assistants, and officials. - d.
+The Organisers may award local prizes.
+If they do, prizes must be awarded to all the Diploma awardees.

+Commemorative medals or badges may be given to all competitors, their assistants, and officials.

+d.
 Small prizes may be given to the daily winners.